Rulon Gardner: Educational background

 Gardner attended Star Valley High School in Afton, Wyoming.
-He was a three-sport letter winner and standout in football, wrestling, and track and field.
-He was an All-State selection in both football and wrestling, and was the 1989 Wyoming wrestling state heavyweight champion.
+He was a three-sport letter winner in football, wrestling, and track and field.
+He was an All-State selection in both football and wrestling, and was the 1989 Wyoming heavyweight wrestling state champion.
 In track and field, as a senior, he took second at the state championships in the shot put.

-Gardner attended junior college at Ricks College (now BYU-Idaho) in Rexburg, Idaho, and as a sophomore won the NJCAA national heavyweight wrestling championship.
+Gardner attended junior college at Ricks College (now BYU-Idaho) in Rexburg, Idaho, and as a sophomore, won the NJCAA national heavyweight wrestling championship.
 He and his first wife Sheri lost their daughter, Stacey in a terrible car accident on December 26, 1990.
 He then earned a scholarship to attend the University of Nebraska–Lincoln.
-While at Nebraska, Gardner finished fourth in the 275 lb. weight class at the 1993 NCAA Championships, earning All-American honors.
+While at Nebraska, Gardner finished fourth in the 275-pound weight class at the 1993 NCAA Division I Championships, earning All-American honors.

 He graduated from the University of Nebraska–Lincoln with a bachelor's degree in physical education.
-He attended both Ricks and Nebraska on wrestling scholarships.
+He attended both Ricks College and the University of Nebraska–Lincoln on wrestling scholarships.